-At the end of summer, newspapers in Britain carried reports of workers in the hospitality sector nearing breakdown point due to being overworked and suffering stress due to the levels of abuse from unsympathetic customers who were unprepared to make allowances for the impact of Covid.
+At the end of summer, newspapers in Britain carried many reports of abuse in the hospitality sector; of workers nearing breakdown point due to being overworked and suffering stress due to unsympathetic customers who were unprepared to make allowances for the impact of Covid.

 Incidents of abuse against staff soared after staycation bookings in the UK rose by 300% to the extent a #bekind social media campaign was launched, partially counteracting the keyboard warriors who used the likes of Tripadvisor to bludgeon businesses.